KorAP/RKorAPClient/cran-comments.md

 ## Test environments

-* local Fedora 34 with R version 4.0.5
+* local Fedora 35 with R version 4.1.2
 * CentOS-release-7-9.2009.1.el7.centos.x86_64 with R version 3.6.0
-* R-hub: Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+* R-hub: Windows Server 2008 R2 SP1, R-release, 32/64 bit
-* R-hub: Ubuntu Linux 20.04.1 LTS, R-release, GCC
+* R-hub: Windows Server 2022, R-devel, 64 bit
 * R-hub: Fedora Linux, R-devel, clang, gfortran
 * github workflow on Windows with R 4.1.1 and 4.0.5
-* github workflow on macOS with R 4.0.5
+* github workflow on macOS with R 4.1.2
 * github workflow on Ubuntu with R 4.0.5
+* github workflow on Ubuntu with R 4.1.2

 ## Check results on all platforms